UCSF navigation bar UCSF home page UCSF home page About UCSF Search UCSF UCSF Medical Center

 A.

-The program materials can be downloaded from our Web-site.
-All persons who receive any component of the Rx for Change program must complete the online registration process which includes acceptance of our end-user license agreement.
+The program materials can be downloaded from our website.
+All persons who receive any component of the Rx for Change program must complete the online registration process, which includes acceptance of our End-User Licensing Agreement.

 Q.